Our Training Program

 Acute Care Track

-Interns in the acute care track gain experience working within psychiatric inpatient, intensive outpatient, outpatient, and medical clinic settings.
+Interns in the acute care track gain experience working within psychiatric inpatient, outpatient, and medical clinic settings.
 There are opportunities to treat youth with a range of behavioral and mental health difficulties (internalizing and externalizing concerns, PTSD, eating disorders), to provide mental health services to gender expansive youth, to conduct assessments, and to co-lead a DBT Skills Group.

 Interns will be assigned to the following six-month major rotations: